-If you are considering filing for bankruptcy you should contact a bankruptcy law firm to learn about all of your options.
+If you are considering filing for bankruptcy or have filed bankruptcy, you may be wondering what does a bankruptcy trustee do?
 If you are debating whether to file personal bankruptcy, you may file a chapter 7 bankruptcy or a chapter 13 bankruptcy.
 A chapter 7 bankruptcy is often called the “fresh start” bankruptcy as you may discharge most unsecured debts such as credit cards and medical bills.
 A Chapter 13 bankruptcy allows debtors to make monthly payments based on their disposable income.
-If you are considering filing a chapter 13 bankruptcy it probably means that you are trying to make up payments that you are behind on a home or your household income is above your states median income for your family size.
+If you are considering filing a chapter 13 bankruptcy it probably means that you are trying to make up payments that you are behind on a mortgage payment, your household income is above your states median income for your family size, or you have assets you may lose in a chapter 7 bankruptcy as they are worth more than the exemptions you may use to protect them.

-When you file bankruptcy, a Washington state bankruptcy trustee will be assigned to your case.
-The trustees duties consists of is to looking out for the best interest of your creditors.
+When you file a chapter 7 bankruptcy, chapter 13 bankruptcy, small business chapter 11 bankruptcy or a farm chapter 12 bankruptcy, a Washington state bankruptcy trustee will be assigned to your case.
+Bankruptcy trustee’s, who are most often attorneys themselves, are appointed by the United States department of justice and serve to to look out for the best interest of your creditors.
+This means their interested in making money for your creditors and often their position is in opposition to what is in your best interest.
 When you file bankruptcy all of your assets become part of your bankruptcy estate.
-As long as all of your assets are protected by bankruptcy exemptions you will not risk losing your assets.
-In Washington state, your bankruptcy attorney will be able to inform you if it would be advisable to use the State bankruptcy exemptions or the Federal bankruptcy exemptions.
-In Washington state, the state exemptions allow for a debtor to retain a home with up to $125,000 in equity.
+As long as all of your assets are protected by allowed bankruptcy exemptions you will not lose your assets.
+In Washington state, your bankruptcy attorney will be able to inform you if it would be advisable to use the Washington State bankruptcy exemptions or the Federal bankruptcy exemptions, both of which may be allowed, but they may not be combined and you need to choose either Federal or Washington State exemptions but not both.
+In Washington state, the state exemptions allow for a debtor to retain a home with up to $125,000 in equity, although this Washington state homestead exemption may soon be adjusted up to reflect the median income of the county where the debtor lives.
+If a debtor does not own real estate used as a primary residence in Washington state, then the federal bankruptcy exemptions may be the best option as they allow for more protection of other assets under a higher “wild card” exemptions worth $13,900 of protect and doubled for a married couple.

-If you have additional questions regarding what a Washington State bankruptcy trustee might do in your case, please set up a free consultation with Symmes Law Group by calling 206-682-7975
+If you have additional questions regarding what a Washington State bankruptcy trustee might do in your case, please set up a free bankruptcy consultation with Symmes Law Group or call 206-682-7975 to get the counsel you need today.